Orthogonal/Double Machine Learning

 This way an optimal treatment policy can be learned, by simply inspecting for which \(X\) the effect was positive.

 Most of the methods provided make a parametric form assumption on the heterogeneous treatment effect model (e.g. linear on some pre-defined; potentially high-dimensional; featurization).
 These methods include: DML, LinearDML, SparseLinearDML, KernelDML.
-For fullly non-parametric heterogeneous treatment effect models, check out the NonParamDML and the CausalForestDML.
+For fully non-parametric heterogeneous treatment effect models, check out the NonParamDML and the CausalForestDML.
 For more options of non-parametric CATE estimators, check out the Forest Estimators User Guide and the Meta Learners User Guide.

 Overview of Formal Methodology